Olatife-01/Okta-IAM-Enterprise-Lab-Project/03-Automation-and-Policies/PAM with HarshiCorp Vault/Okta + HarshiCorp Vault.md

 Before proceeding, ensure you have the following in place:

-* **Okta Developer Account:** Your Okta organization is active and you have administrator access.
+* **Okta Developer Account:** Ensure Okta organization is active and you have administrator access.
 * **Test User(s) and Group(s) in Okta:** A test user, specifically `joshua.dominguez126@mellonryon.com`, who is a member of an Okta group named `lab User`.
 * **Okta API Token:** This token grants Vault the necessary permissions to query Okta's user and group information.
     * **How to create an Okta API Token:**
-        1. Log in to your Okta Admin Console.
+        1. Log in to the Okta Admin Console.
         2. In the left-hand navigation, go to **"Security"** > **"API"**.
         3. Click on the **"Tokens"** tab.
         4. Click **"Create Token"**.